Tom Murphy Player Props: Mariners vs. Pirates

-Tom Murphy -- hitting .300 with four doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on May 27 at 4:10 PM ET.
+The Seattle Mariners and Tom Murphy, who went 0-for-3 last time in action, take on Luis Ortiz and the Pittsburgh Pirates at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Athletics.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Tom Murphy Game Info & Props vs. the Pirates